AtomicConductor/conductor_client/README-clarisse.md

 ### Installation.

-Currently, the installers do not work for the Houdini environment, so you'll need to clone this trial branch and set up some variables.
+Currently, the installers do not set up the Clarisse environment, so you'll need to clone this alpha branch and set up some variables.

 ```
 git clone git@github.com:AtomicConductor/conductor_client.git`